-Bleeding is the name commonly used to describe blood loss.
-It can refer to blood loss inside the body (internal bleeding) or blood loss outside of the body (external bleeding).
+Bleeding, or hemorrhage, is the name used to describe blood loss.
+It can refer to blood loss inside the body, called internal bleeding.
+Or it can refer to blood loss outside of the body, called external bleeding.

 Blood loss can occur in almost any area of the body.
-Typically, internal bleeding occurs when blood leaks out through damage to a blood vessel or organ.
-External bleeding occurs either when blood exits through a break in the skin, or when blood exits through a natural opening in the body, such as the mouth, vagina, or rectum.
+Internal bleeding occurs when blood leaks out through a damaged blood vessel or organ.
+External bleeding happens when blood exits through a break in the skin.
+Or it also happens when blood exits through a natural opening in the body, such as the:

-Bleeding is a very common symptom that can be caused by a variety of incidents or conditions.
+Bleeding is a common symptom.
+A variety of incidents or conditions can cause bleeding.
 Possible causes include:

 - abrasions or grazes that do not penetrate below the skin

 - puncture wounds from items like needles or knives